TREASURIES-U.S. Treasury sell-off resumes as Fed officials stay the course

 "We're not at a point where we should think about stopping on rate hikes," Mester said.
 "We're still not even in restrictive territory on the funds rate."

+St. Louis Fed President James Bullard said rates will probably need to be "higher for longer" than markets previously anticipated and that a sharp downtown was not envisioned.

+"We are at higher recession risk, but that's not the base case at this point," Bullard told reporters on a conference call.

-The two-year US2YT=RR Treasury yield, which typically moves in step with rate expectations, was up 11.9 basis points at 4.213%, while the yield on benchmark 10-year notes US10YT=RR was up 8.9 basis points to 3.796%.
+The two-year US2YT=RR Treasury yield, which typically moves in step with rate expectations, was up 9.8 basis points at 4.192%, while the yield on benchmark 10-year notes US10YT=RR rose 5.4 basis points to 3.761%.

 The 10-year's yield on Wednesday fell 25.6 basis points to 3.707%, its biggest single-day drop since March 2009 as markets reacted to the Bank of England's intervention to halt a deep bond sell-off and crumbling British currency.